 - Eve Orenstein is Director of Opera on Tap Colorado and Founder and Director of Mile High Swappers.

 - Kelly Whitaker is Chef and Co-owner of Basta in Boulder.

-- Kuvy Ax is Founder and Owner of ROOT PR, a public relations and marketing company oriented to the food and beverage industries.
+- Kuvy Ax is Founder and Owner of ROOT Marketing & PR, a public relations and marketing company oriented to the food and beverage industries.

-- Ramon Diaz founded and directed the Gay and Lesbian Film Festival for five years and works as an event planner for several Boulder organizations.
+- Ramon Diaz founded and directed the Gay and Lesbian Film Festival for five years.

 - Willow King is Co-founder and Owner of Ozuké, a company that specializes in probiotic fermented pickled vegetables.

 Festival Public Relations

-ROOT PR handles public relations for the Flatirons Food Film Festival.
+ROOT Marketing & PR handles public relations for the Flatirons Food Film Festival.
 It specializes in strategic communications, traditional public relations, social media, and special events for the food and beverage industries.